dassoop/Portfolio/README.md

 ---
 ### Codenames
-Licensed digital adaptation of popular board game.
+Sound Design for licensed digital adaptation of popular board game.
 - For use on TapTop digital board gaming console.
 - Built with Unity